-Your home uses a lot of energy and that can add significant costs to your living expenses.
-Check out these home energy-saving tips to save money.
+Your home uses a lot of energy and that can add significant cost to your living expenses.
+Check out these home energy saving tips to save money.

 Keep your thermostat setting under control.
 Adjust your thermostat to the proper settings throughout the day to reduce system operation, especially when you are not at home.

 Cover the windows.
 Keep your window coverings closed on the south, east, and west windows during the hot months to help maintain a comfortable climate inside.

 Switch from Incandescent to Compact Fluorescent (CFL) or LED Bulbs.They last considerably longer than longer than traditional incandescent light bulbs and only require a fraction of the energy.

 Use appliances efficiently.
 Wash only full loads when using your dishwasher or laundry.
 Use the cold water setting on your washing machine when you can.
 You can conserve up to 75% of the energy required to run the washer by using cold water.
 Also, be sure to clean your clothes dryer’s lint trap after each use and use the moisture-sensing automatic drying setting if you have them.

 Save the dryer.
 Use a stand-alone clothes rack or line to dry your clothes.
 If you must use your dryer, try to dry two loads consecutively to make the most of the heat you generated in the first load.

 Install Low-flow water fixtures.
 Save energy while saving water.
 A low-flow showerhead can reduce your water usage by two thirds.